 This change reflects the fact that RGOs may perform other non-RGO duties after midnight that don’t affect their ability to supervise the area of the venue where gaming machines are located.
 This can include:

-These are just examples - the tasks an RGO “primarily focused” on their duties may undertake will depend on the circumstances of each venue.
+The tasks an RGO “primarily focused” on their duties may undertake will depend on the circumstances and needs of each venue.

 RGOs may receive tips consistent with other staff members at the venue.
-However, venues may have their own policies regarding tips and must ensure that any tips cannot be construed as bribes.
+However, venues must ensure that any tips do not create an actual or perceived conflict of interest with the duties of an RGO.

 RGOs must be on duty when gaming machines are in operation.
 If your venue doesn’t have any gaming machines in operation, you do not need to have RGOs on duty.